 Creating a relationship first is always the best way to work with bloggers.
 It is the only way to work with someone who has influence and a large following.

 However, it is possible to send a cold email pitch to the long tail bloggers, as long as it is well prepared and relevant.

 Create a great social media news release with many digital elements, so that each blogger can craft an individual blog post out of what you have prepared.
 Make it easy for the blogger to take and use the content.
-Add embed code to all images and video.
+Add embed code to all images and videos.
 A good example of this is the Fresh Air Fund’s drive to find host families for kids over the summer.
 They got hundreds of blog posts from their social media release.

 4. Online PR Skills

-PR practitioners have to learn some new skills to excel at online PR.
+PR practitioners have to learn some new skills to excel in online PR.
 Technology is changing the media world and we have to learn these new skills.

 SEO – search engine optimization.
 If you want to compete in the online PR world you have to know how to make your news content search-friendly.
 Even mainstream media news outlet like The New York Times now optimize their content for search.
 Your news content on your site has to be easy to find and easy for journalists to use.
 98% of journalists start a story by doing a search on the topic.
 Will your news content show up?

 Social Media.
 Bloggers and journalists are increasingly using social media tools to help them find news sources and content.
 All news content must be available in feeds (RSS).
 Have a presence on Facebook and Twitter.
 Follow the journalists and bloggers you want to build relationships with.
 Be strategic – learn how to do a social media strategy that integrates with your PR plan.